danmofo/base-project/README.md

 Available tasks:
 ---

-- `dev` develop a project
+- `dev`, used when developing a project, watches less / js files for changes in the working directory
-- `prod` produce a fully-optimized project build
+- `prod`, produce a fully-optimized project build
-- `setup` setup your environment for development
-- `util` utility task for running one off optimizations (e.g. image compression, page screenshots, etc.)
+- `optimise-images`, optimises images in the source directory
+- `test`, runs project tests
+- `screenshots`, takes screenshots of the specified URIs

 Useful links:
 ---